SQream/sqream_docs/configuration_guides/ldap.rst

 Only roles with admin privileges and higher may enable LDAP Authentication.

-1. Set your LDAP password
+1. Configure your LDAP server bind password to be stored in SQreamDB metadata:

-Configure an LDAP admin password (a kind of out-of-the-box LDAP admin user, no REVOKE or GRANT, etc'..) :

    .. code-block:: postgres

 	GRANT PASSWORD <'binding_user_password'> TO ldap_bind_dn_admin_password;

-  This password is your LDAP server password.

-  This password is encrypted in your SQreamDB metadata.
+  This action emulates the execution of a ``GRANT`` command, but it's solely necessary for configuring the password.
+Note that ``ldap_bind_dn_admin_password`` is not an actual SQreamDB role.
+This password is encrypted within your SQreamDB metadata.

 2. Set the ``authenticationMethod`` flag: